EndPointCorp/end-point-blog/2021/08/kubernetes.md

 nginx-deployment-66b6c48dd5-sfzxm   1/1     Running   0          55m
 ```

-The exact names will vary, as the ids are autogenerated.
+The exact names will vary, as the ids are auto-generated.
 But as you can see, this command gives us some basic information about our pods.
 Remember that pods are the ones that actually run our workloads via containers.
-The `READY` field is particularly insteresting in this sense because it tells us how many containers are running in the pods vs how many are supposed to run.
+The `READY` field is particularly interesting in this sense because it tells us how many containers are running in the pods vs how many are supposed to run.
 So, `1/1` means that the pod has one container ready out of 1.
 In other words, the pod is fully ready.

 ## Using the dashboard to explore a deployment